-These are factors which will not be acknowledge by the human audience, but they are all the bull can concentrate on.
+These are factors that will not be acknowledge by the human audience, but they are all the bull can concentrate on.

-In the second stanza the reader will get a clearer idea of what it is the bull is going through.
+In the second stanza, the reader will get a clearer idea of what it is the bull is going through.
 He is “dizz[y]” at this precise moment underneath the “sun” in the sky and the anger within the bull’s own head.
 All of the elements around the animal are coming together to worsen its situation.
-These are things which the bull has no control over and must suffer through at the hands of the humankind.
+These are things that the bull has no control over and must suffer through at the hands of humankind.

 The next line makes the situation even worse.
 The bull has been injured.
 There is a “cut” on his “neck muscle.”
 This injury is not a slight one.
 There is blood falling to the ground.